YogliB/opencode-config/command/plan-from-conv.md

 ## Output Requirements

-- **Title** – concise summary of the conversation’s main goal or task.
+- **Title** – concise summary of the conversation's main goal or task.
 - **Context** – distilled key details, findings, or decisions from the discussion.
 - **Objective** – what the plan should achieve next.
 - **Constraints** – any known limitations, assumptions, or rules.